 In the craziness of puberty and high school, the Art Room and my art classes were a sanctuary.
 I still go to happy places when I’m playing with paints and canvas.
 Our art teacher had a reputation for being quite blunt when assessing students’ work, but art classes were still lots of fun.
 She treated us like her children.
 She cared.
 She encouraged.
 She coached, even with sarcasm.
 I’m rediscovering the artsy spaces in me and thanking God for high school art.

-Music is another passions of mine.
+Music is another passion of mine.
 I remember the joy of singing nursery rhymes in kindergarten.
 By the time I got to high school, I lived, breathed and dreamed pianos and singing.
 Enter our Mixed Choir Director.
 He was such an accomplished musician that he was later headhunted to lecture at one of the local universities.

 He also had the reputation of being a little crusty.
 He was so serious about hitting the right notes that he would make you sing your part individually in front of the whole choir.
 All the while, his piercing eyes would be boring into you, daring your voice to waver or you to flinch.
 I guess I hit the right notes more times than I missed them because he and I ended up being friends.
 He believed in me.
 He pushed me to get better.
 He truly cared.
 Years after I graduated from high school, I’d randomly seek him out just to catch up and he’d always ask, “So what are you doing with your music these days?”